Xiaoyang-Rebecca/xiaoyang-rebecca.github.io/subpage/seismic.md

 --------------

-Seismic image acquisition can be time and economic costs.
+Seismic image acquisition can be costly and time consuming.
 We adopted an appropriately designed Wasserstein generative adversarial network on compressed seismic image recovery.
 We first trained a pixel inpainting network on several historical surveys, and then propose a non-uniform sampling recommendation based on the evaluation of reconstructed seismic images and metrics.
-Our results show approximately 300 times faster than the conventional method, and better seismic reconstruction accuracy than the original GAN network.
+Our results demonstrated a runtime approximately 300 times faster than the conventional method, and better seismic reconstruction accuracy than the original GAN network.

 <p align="center"><img src="../figures/Seismic_Compression.png" width="500" class="inline"/></p>